-New Housing Choice Vouche rs that were Project-Based During the Fiscal Year Property Name Anticipated Number of New Vouchers to be Project Based Actual Number of New Vouchers that were Project- Based Description of Project Emanuel 6 6 Emanuel Housing provides 101 units of affordable, supportive housing.
-The target population is individuals experiencing long-term homelessness many of whom will be disabled.
-The 6 Project-Based vouchers are in addition al 11 VASH vouchers warded under separate RFP.
-Spirit on Lake 5 5 Spirit on Lake is a 46-unit, new construction project that serves the aging gay, lesbian, bisexual and transgender (GLBT) community as well as other low-income families.
-Emerson North Family Housing 10 0 The project is located at 1808 Emerson Avenue North, Minneapolis.
-It will consist of 48 new construction units of affordable family housing of which 10 units will be Project Based Section 8 Housing Choice Voucher units.
-Emerson North Family Housing will be a mixed income development with 10 units receiving MPHA Project Based Assistance (25% of the units) and 34 of the units with incomes affordable to households at or below 50% of Area Median Income (75% of the units).
-The Project Based Assistance units will provide permanent supportive housing for Long Term Homeless Families with Services provided by Families Moving Forward (FMF).
-The Non-Project Based Assistance units will be leased to working families making around \$20,000-\$40,000 a year (affordable between 40% and 50% area median income).
-South Quarter - Phase IV 15 0 The project will encompass an entire city block, o9r approximately 2.3 acres.
-It will add 90 new mixed-income, high performance homes; transition Aeon's existing 30 unit Pine Cliff Apartments (7 PBV units) into an operationally efficient and energy-wise property; and add approximately 12,000 square feet for Aeon's new office headquarters.
-South Quarter IV will be a truly economically integrated development, providing market rate and affordable apartment homes for a variety of household sizes, economic levels and lifestyles.
-The market rate units will have a strong appeal for reasons related to proximity to downtown, easily available transit options, on-site parking, and project amenities that will include a

-1 1 The Lonoke 4 0 fitness room and outdoor common areas in an urban community.
-The affordable component will cater to individual families earning between 30%, 50%, and 60% of the area median income (AMI) and will also include 12 apartment homes for individuals and families experiencing long-term homelessness.
-Lonoke development is an historic rehabilitation of a 19 unit apartment building at 1926 3rd Avenue South in the Stevens Square Historic District of the City of Minneapolis.
-The Lonoke will provide ten units for homeless and long-term homeless individuals with serious and persistent mental illness and dependency.
+New Housing Choice Voucher s that were Project-Based During the Fiscal Year Emerson North Family Housing Anticipated Number of New Vouchers to be Project Based Actual Number of New Vouchers that were Project- Based Description of Project Beacon's (Families Moving Forward) Board voted on June 10, 2015, at its annual meeting to remove Emerson North as an active , , , project from their project pipeline; and therefore, release the 10 Section 8 PBA that had been awarded to this project.
+South Quarter - Phase IV (The Rose) 15 15 The project encompasses an entire city block, or approximately 2.3 acres.
+It will add 90 new mixed-income, high performance homes; transition Aeon's existing 30-unit Pine Cliff Apartments (7 PBV units) into an operationally efficient and energy-wise property; and add approximately 12,000 square feet for Aeon's new office headquarters.
+South Quarter IV is a truly economically integrated development, providing market rate and affordable apartment homes for a variety of household sizes, economic levels and lifestyles.
+South Quarter-Phase IV has formally been named "The Rose".
+Opened in October 2015, The Rose will provide 43 market rate units; 47 units will be leased to very low and low-income families, 12 of these units are designated for formerly homeless families; of these, 15 will be assigned Project Based Vouchers.
+The market rate units have a strong appeal for reasons related to proximity to downtown, easily available transit options, on-site parking, and project amenities that will include a fitness room and outdoor common areas in an urban community.
+The affordable component will cater to individual families earning between 30%, 50%, and 60% of the area median income (AMI) The Lonoke 4 4 Lonoke development is an historic rehabilitation of a 19-unit apartment building at 1926 3rd Avenue South in the Stevens Square Historic District of the City of Minneapolis.
+Opened in November 2015, the Lonoke provides ten units for homeless and long-term homeless individuals with serious and persistent mental illness and dependency.
 Six of the ten homeless units will be housing for homeless.
 Specialized Choice GRH clients of Simpson Housing.
 The remaining nine units will provide high quality affordable general occupancy.

-Anticipated Total Number of Project Based Vouchers Committed at the End of the Fiscal Year Anticipated Total Number of Project-Based Vouchers Leased Up or Issued to a Potential Tenant at the End of the Fiscal Year Anticipated Total Actual Total 722 602 Number of New Vouchers to be Number of New Vouchers that 722 693 Project-Based were Project- 1 Toject-based Based 40 11 Actual Total Number of Project-Based Vouchers Committed at the End of the Fiscal Year Actual Total Number of Project-Based Vouchers Leased Up or Issued to a Potential Tenant at the End of the Fiscal Year 693 693
+Anticipated Total Number of Project Based Vouchers Committed at the End of the Fiscal Year Anticipated Total Number of Project-Based Vouchers Leased Up or Issued to a Potential Tenant at the End of the Fiscal Year Anticipated Total Number of New Vouchers to be Project-Based Actual Total Number of New Vouchers that were Project- Based 722 693 29 19 Actual Total Number of Project-Based Vouchers Committed at the End of the Fiscal Year Actual Total Number of Project-Based Vouchers Leased Up or Issued to a Potential Tenant at the End of the Fiscal Year 741 741